 We expect hospitals to face the greatest uncertainty.
-Responding to the COVID-19 pandemic has meant eliminating or postponing most elective procedures, typically their most lucrative revenue generators, with overall hospital patient volume declining beginning in mid-March by 30% to 50%.³ Although revenues started to improve once elective procedures resumed, the current surge of new COVID-19 cases across the country will likely delay a quick recovery to pre-COVID-19 levels.
+Responding to the COVID-19 pandemic has meant eliminating or postponing most elective procedures, typically their most lucrative revenue generators, with overall patient volume declining beginning in mid-March by 30% to 50%.³ Although revenues started to improve once elective procedures resumed, the current surge of new COVID-19 cases across the country will likely delay a quick recovery to pre-COVID-19 levels.
 Hospitals have reduced capital spending and salaries and started layoffs and furloughs, but replacing lost volumes and revenues remains the key issue.
 Federal aid and grants will be crucial for some hospitals.

 General obligations bonds are less attractive than revenue bonds